crystal-lang/crystal-book/docs/syntax_and_semantics/macros/README.md

 ## Call Information

 When a macro is called, you can access the macro call stack with a special instance variable: `@caller`.
-This variable returns an `ArrayLiteral` of [`Call`](https://crystal-lang.org/api/Crystal/Macros/Call.html) nodes with the first element in the array being the most recent, unless it is called outside of a macro in which case it's a [`NilLiteral`](https://crystal-lang.org/api/Crystal/Macros/NilLiteral.html).
+This variable returns an `ArrayLiteral` of [`Call`](https://crystal-lang.org/api/Crystal/Macros/Call.html) nodes with the first element in the array being the most recent.
+Outside of a macro or if the macro has no caller (e.g. a [hook](hook)) the value is a [`NilLiteral`](https://crystal-lang.org/api/Crystal/Macros/NilLiteral.html).

 NOTE: As of now, the returned array will always only have a single element.